SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mb_bb.rst

 Station Magnitude
 -----------------

-The mB station magntiudes are calculated in accordance with :cite:t:`bormann-2008`.
+The mB station magnitudes are calculated in accordance with :cite:t:`bormann-2008`.

 .. math::